 - President of the Humanitarian Law Project

-- Opposes portions of the Patriot Act
+- Opposes major components of the Patriot Act

 - Endorsed "World Can’t Wait," a project of the Revolutionary Communist Party

-Specifically, the letter objected to the British government's designation of the Kurdistan Workers’ Party (PKK) as a terrorist organization: “For the British government to proscribe the PKK at this present time can only indicate a wilful [sic] blindness as to the nature of the party, which has long been pursuing a peaceful policy…” Other signers of the appeal included Harold Pinter, Arthur Miller, Noam Chomsky, and the Socialist Alliance.
+In 2001 Fertig was a signatory to a letter condemning Great Britain’s recently enacted Terrorism Act of 2000.
+Asserting that the new statute “represent[s] a serious threat to civil liberties in this country and tarnishes Britain’s tradition of providing a haven for those seeking refuge from repressive regimes overseas,” the letter objected to the British government's designation of the Kurdistan Workers’ Party (PKK) as a terrorist organization.
+“For the British government to proscribe the PKK at this present time,” added the letter, “can only indicate a wilful [sic] blindness as to the nature of the party, which has long been pursuing a peaceful policy…” Other signers of the appeal included Harold Pinter, Arthur Miller, Noam Chomsky, and the Socialist Alliance.

 Fertig was a supporter of World Can’t Wait (WCW), a Revolutionary Communist Party project that sought to organize “people living in the United States to take responsibility to stop the whole disastrous course led by the [George W.] Bush administration.”
 On September 20, 2006, Fertig lent his name to a WCW ad in The New York Times promoting an upcoming rally against “the Bush regime” and its: (a) pursuit of “endless wars,” (b) routine use of “torture,” (c) indifference to the victims of Hurricane Katrina (in 2005), and (d) quest to transform the United States into a Christian “theocracy.”
 For a list of Fertig's fellow signatories, click here.